 “Matrimonial Law: A Case Law Update”

-Location: Supreme Court Appellate Division First Department
+Sponsor: Supreme Court Appellate Division First Department

 “How to Litigate a Child Custody Case”

-Location: New York County Lawyers
+Sponsor: New York County Lawyers

 “Drafting Custody and Visitation Provisions”